Fano varieties of cubic fourfolds containing a plane: Birationality and moduli spaces of sheaves

-\begin{lem} If $\beta\in\Br(S)$ has order $d$, the lattice $\Pic(S,B)$ is generated by $\Pic(S)$ and the vectors $(d,dB,0)$ and $(0,0,1)$ in $H^*(S,\ZZ)=H^0(S,\ZZ)\oplus H^2(S,\ZZ)\oplus H^4(S,\ZZ)$. \end{lem}
+\begin{lem} If $\beta\in\Br(S)$ has order $d$, the lattice $\Pic(S,B)$ is generated by $\Pic(S)$ and the vectors $w_1=(d,dB,0)$ and $w_2=(0,0,1)$ in $\co^*(S,\ZZ)=\co^0(S,\ZZ)\oplus \co^2(S,\ZZ)\oplus \co^4(S,\ZZ)$. \end{lem}

+\begin{proof} Let $c$ be the discriminant of $\Pic(S)$.
+Recall that the discriminant of a lattice is the determinant of the matrix representing the corresponding symmetric bilinear form (see \cite[Sect.\ 1]{Ni} for more details about it).
+By \cite[Prop.\ 1.6.1]{Ni}, the discriminants of $\Pic(S)$ and $T(S)$ coincide, up to sign.
+For the same reason, this happens for the discriminants of $\Pic(S,B)$ and $T(S,B)$ as well.
+Now $T(S,B)$ can be realized as a (non-primitive) sublattice of $T(S)$ of index $d$ and so, up to sign, the discriminant of $T(S,B)$ and of $\Pic(S,B)$ is $d^2c$ (see, for example, \cite[Remark 3.1]{HS1}).

-\begin{proof} Obviously the two vectors and the elements of $\Pic(S)$ are orthogonal to $\sigma_B$ and thus belong to $\Pic(S,B)$.
+Obviously the two vectors $w_1,w_2$ and the elements of $\Pic(S)$ are orthogonal to $\sigma_B$ and thus belong to $\Pic(S,B)$.
 Let $L$ be the sublattice of $\Pic(S,B)$ generated by those elements.
-If $c$ is the discriminant of $\Pic(S)$, an easy calculation shows that $d^2c$ is the discriminant of $L$ (see \cite[Sect.\ 1]{Ni} for the definition of the discriminant of a lattice).
-On the other hand, the discriminants of $\Pic(S,B)$ and $T(S,B)$ coincides up to sign (for this use \cite[Prop.\ 1.6.1]{Ni}) and $T(S,B)$ can be realized as a (non-primitive) sublattice of $T(S)$ of index $d$ (see, for example, \cite{HS1}).
+An easy calculation shows that $d^2c$ is the discriminant of $L$.
 Therefore $\Pic(S,B)$ and $L$ have the same discriminant and so they coincide. \end{proof}